 This one is not a single attraction, but a collection of parks, canals, and waterways around the city.
 I have dedicated a whole page about these parks and canals where you can walk, relax, take pictures… The best way to discover Taichung is by walking, in my opinion, and this page will give you some ideas.
 Walking Guide to Taichung Parks and Canals.

 It is said that I.M.
 Pei (Luce Memorial Chapel’s architect) had praying hands in mind when he designed this striking landmark.
 The tent-like structure is located within the appealing grounds of Donghai University, about 8km west of the new downtown area.

 Donghai is one of my favorite places in Taichung to walk in nature.
 The campus is like a massive forest with beautiful tall trees, ponds, creeks, meadows, and birds.
 Tunghai Art Street and Tunghai Night Market are also worth exploring.

 Xiangshang traditional market is not an actual tourist attraction and you won’t find it listed in guidebooks, but it’s worth a visit if you want to experience what daily life is for many local Taiwanese.

-I have brought many friends and first-time Taichung visitors there and everyone seems to find the experience memorable.
+I have brought many friends and first-time Taichung visitors here and everyone seems to find the experience memorable.
 The busy market offers lots of good photo ops.
-I have personally been buying my veggies there since 2000, and I still enjoy the hustle and bustle found on weekends when hundreds of people gather at Xiangshang’s narrow streets and alleys to buy fruit and veggies, meat, clothes, and snacks.
+I have personally been buying my veggies there since 2000, and I still enjoy the hustle and bustle found on weekends when hundreds of people gather at Xiangshang’s narrow streets and alleys to buy fruit, veggies, meat, clothes, and snacks.